 Want to know where your child is within our Curriculum?
 Or what topics they are studying?
-Simply press on the Learning Map in the Kids Section.
+Simply press on the Learning Map in the Kids Area.
 Here, you can also see in which unit your child is studying and how many activities have been completed in each topic.
 Units can be unlocked after your child advances in enough topics of the current unit.
 For example, a child will have access to Unit 3 after progressing in the topics within Unit 2.
 You can always return to previous units that have been unlocked to complete topics and repeat activities.

-Within the Kids Section your child will have repeated exposure to activities that challenge them, ensuring that they master the material in each topic before advancing to the next unit.
+Within the Kids Area your child will have repeated exposure to activities that challenge them, ensuring that they master the material in each topic before advancing to the next unit.
 When your child scrolls to the end of the activity list, they can press the Magic Shuffle Button to refresh a new list of activities based on their progress and favorites.